covarrubiasseb/ssf2x/README.md

 # ssf2x
-Repo for the SSF2X.com webiste (in progress)
+Repo for the SSF2X.com website (in progress)